 Starting from the Egyptians in the North to the Zulus in the South, Africa has no shortage of legendary and influential figures.
-For some individuals, they like to associate themselves with these figures by decorating their bodies with African warrior tattoos.
+Some individuals like to associate themselves with these figures by decorating their bodies with African warrior tattoos.
 Here are 15 fascinating rulers in African history.

 Even though many Egyptian pharaohs have faded into oblivion over thousands of years since their rule, one Hatshepsut has maintained her mark to date.
 Despite being a woman, she is the longest-reigning woman pharaoh from 1472 BC till her demise in 1458 BC.